canalplus/rx-player/doc/api/loadVideo_options.md

 ---

-Strategy you want to adopt when updating "manually" the video and audio quality through respectively the ``setVideoBitrate`` and ``setAudioBitrate`` API.
+Strategy you want to adopt when updating "manually" the video and audio quality through respectively the ``setVideoBitrate`` and ``setAudioBitrate`` API while the content is playing.

 There is two possible values:

-  - ``"seamless"``: Manual quality updates will be visible after a little time, with the advantage of a very smooth "seamless" transition.
+  - ``"seamless"``: Manual quality updates will be only visible after a little time.
+This gives the advantage of a very smooth "seamless" transition.

+    In this mode, you will have the following behavior:
+      - there will be no visual "cut" between the previous and new quality
+      - parts of the content with a better (or the same) quality won't be replaced.
+      - parts of the content with a lower quality will be only replaced when the better quality is downloaded.

-  - ``"direct"``: Manual quality updates will be directly visible, but will trigger a complete reload of the current content (the player will go through the ``"RELOADING"`` state).
+  - ``"direct"``: Manual quality updates will be visible more directly, but with a complete reload of the current content.
+You might encounter a black screen while the player go through the ``"RELOADING"`` state [1].

+    In this mode, you will have the following behavior:
+      - there will be a black screen between the previous and new quality
+      - the previous content will be entirely removed
+      - you will only have content with the new quality

-    More informations about the ``"RELOADING"`` state can be found in [the player states documentation](./states).
+    [1] More informations about the ``"RELOADING"`` state can be found in [the player states documentation](./states).